JulioGold/smart-combin.NET/README.md

 # smart-combin.NET
 Get elements and generate all the possible combinations with they

+Thanks